-- Minimize organizational risk and improve compliance with billing requirements of Medicare, Medicaid, and all other applicable federal health programs. - Maintain adequate internal controls (paying special attention to identified areas of risk). - Reduce the possibility of misconduct and violations through prevention and early detection. - Being proactive in Compliance to reduce exposure to civil and criminal sanctions. - Encourage the highest level of ethical and legal behavior from all employees, contractual providers, and board members. - Educate employees, contractual providers, board members and stakeholders of their responsibilities and obligations to comply with applicable local, state, and federal laws and regulations including credentialing requirements, as well as accreditation standards. - Promote a clear commitment to compliance by taking actions and showing good faith efforts to uphold such laws, regulations, and standards.
+- and all other applicable federal health programs. - Maintain adequate internal controls (paying special attention to identified areas of risk). - Reduce the possibility of misconduct and violations through prevention and early detection. - Being proactive in Compliance to reduce exposure to civil and criminal sanctions. - Encourage the highest level of ethical and legal behavior from all employees, contractual providers, and board members. - Educate employees, contractual providers, board members and stakeholders of their responsibilities and obligations to comply with applicable local, state, and federal laws and regulations. - Promote a clear commitment to compliance by taking actions and showing good faith efforts to uphold such laws, regulations, and standards.